Image Resizer

 1. Does resizing images lose quality?

-2. Is there a file size limit?
+2. Is there a file size limit for uploads?

 No. This tool is 100% client-side.
 Your images are processed entirely in your browser using the Canvas API and are never transmitted over the internet.
+Your privacy and data security are guaranteed.

 4. How do I resize to a specific percentage?